Samhitha1912/Phishing-Website-Detection/README.md

 1. phishing_website.py - This contains the code for our Machine Learning model to predict if a website is legitimate or not, based on training data in 'dataset.csv' 			      file.
 2. app.py - This contains Flask APIs that receives details about the various features of a website through GUI or API calls, determines if it is phishing or legitimate 	    based on our model and returns the value.
 3. requirements.txt - This text file has information about all the libraries, modules and packages that have been used while developing this project.
-4. stream.py - This is used to create a webpage using Streamlit library that allows users to enter features of the website and displays the predicted nature of 	       website.
+4. stream.py - This is used to create a webpage using Streamlit library that allows users to enter features of the website URL and displays the predicted nature of 	       website.

 ### Dataset